skymania/com.xiaomi-mi-zigbee/README.md

 ## Change Log:

+### v 0.6.2
+* Fix issues where the lifeline temperature sensor reporting
+* Update Homey meshdriver to v1.3.9

 ### v 0.6.1
 * Fix issue showing flow card conditions and triggers for Aqara Relay device
 * Fix issues where the lifeline reportParser is causing a crash of the app